arashmok/sparrow/README.md

 ### Workflow

 1. User clicks on the extension icon → Opens the popup
-2. User clicks "Summarize" → Content script extracts text from the active webpage
+2. User clicks "Generate" → Content script extracts text from the active webpage
 3. Text is sent to the background script → API call is made to the selected AI provider
 4. AI returns summarized text → Displayed in the popup UI
 5. User can copy or save the summary for later use